 How do foreign inflationary pressures originating from different shocks in the euro area impact upon the Swiss economy and in particular upon Swiss prices?
 We analyze this question by looking at the impulse responses to the identified shocks.
 We study how the shocks affect the euro area before turning to the analysis of the spillover effects to Switzerland.
 This helps to assess whether the shocks are identified correctly.
 The impulse responses to the three identified foreign shocks - demand, monetary policy and cost-push shocks - are presented in Figure 3.
+In addition, Figure 4 shows the responses of the CPI, nominal and real interest rate spreads between the euro area and Switzerland to these shocks.
 The median response is depicted by the bold black line.
-The light grey shaded areas represent 68% HPD intervals.
+The light gray shaded areas represent 68% HPD intervals.
 Cumulative responses are shown for all variables except the interest rates.
 The response of the Swiss CPI is calculated based on the disaggregated price responses and the corresponding CPI weights.

 Response to foreign demand shocks A positive shock to demand in the euro area leads to a persistent rise in foreign output, consumer prices, and the real interest rate - consistent with our identifying restrictions.
 The demand driven boom in the euro area has substantial spillover effects on the Swiss economy.
 Both Swiss output and prices rise strongly, consistent with the fact that Switzerland is an open economy and thus heavily dependent on the foreign economic development.
-However, while the demand driven upturn is counteracted by substantial hikes in policy rates in the euro area, the Swiss monetary policy reaction turns out to be less restrictive (as reflected by a weaker response of the real interest rate).
-These changes in the relative monetary policy stance induce the Swiss franc to depreciate against the euro which in turn leads to significant pass-trough effects to Swiss consumer prices.
-While Swiss consumer prices initially increase more sluggishly, the Swiss CPI attains a higher level than that of the euro area in the long run.
+However, while the demand driven upturn is counteracted by substantial hikes in policy rates in the euro area, the Swiss monetary policy reaction turns out to be less restrictive (as reflected by a weaker response of the real interest rate) as shown in Figure 4.
+These changes in the relative monetary policy stance induce the Swiss franc to depreciate against the euro, which in turn leads to significant pass-through effects to Swiss consumer prices.
+While Swiss consumer prices initially increase more sluggishly, the Swiss CPI attains a higher level than that of the euro area in the long run (see Figure 4).
+While prices of domestic and imported items rise on a broad base, prices of imported goods rise particularly strongly (see Figure 10 in Appendix C for the impulse responses of different price categories to the three structural shocks).

 Response to foreign monetary policy shocks By construction, an expansionary monetary policy shock in the euro area leads to a fall in the 3M Euribor stimulating consumption and investment, which in turn causes output and consumer prices to increase.
-The economic upturn initiated by the expansionary monetary policy shock has also substantive effects on Switzerland: both output and prices increase significantly.
-In contrast to what we observe in response to foreign demand shocks, however, the monetary policy stance becomes relatively more restrictive in Switzerland for about one year.
-Consequently, the Swiss franc appreciates - cushioning the spillover effects to Swiss prices - and Swiss consumer prices rise by less than in the euro area.
+The economic upturn initiated by the expansionary monetary policy shock also has substantive effects on Switzerland: both output and prices increase significantly.
+In contrast to what we observe in response to foreign demand shocks, however, the monetary policy stance becomes relatively more restrictive in Switzerland for approximately one year.
+Consequently, the Swiss franc appreciates, cushioning the spillover effects to Swiss prices, and Swiss consumer prices rise less than in the euro area, as shown in Figure 4.